cYberbOss21/SOAR-EDR/README.md

    - Locate the event in the LimaCharlie logs and add it to the rule.

 Note:
-   - Screenshot of the rule creation and test output.
+   - Screenshot of the rule creation and test output

   ![image](https://github.com/user-attachments/assets/d4351971-0d40-4b0e-afc1-8d0a83b9bacb)

    ![image](https://github.com/user-attachments/assets/de643a8c-9217-41a9-9c8e-85a81ec44555)

-   - Screenshot of the detection result.
+   - Screenshot of the detection result

      ![image](https://github.com/user-attachments/assets/40e53b9e-3daf-4a46-840a-1949811d0d8a)

 ---